henrique-ft/rackr/README.md

 ## Why??

 - Rackr is designed to be what almost every one is expecting in a web micro-framework.
 Avoid brain gimnastics, too much magic or hard documentations.
-Just ship value using the language you love in a easy to learn and scalable framework.

 - Faster than Hanami-Api, 7x faster than Sinatra, 29x from Rails in Ruby 3.3.0 benchmarks.
 If you are looking for a bunch of performance.

-- Lightweight and resourceful: Named routes, "before" and "after" callback filters and view rendering (with layout) are some of the features included in a framework that is just 7 well tested .rb files and almost no dependences.
+- Lightweight and resourceful: Named routes, "before" and "after" callback filters and view rendering (with layout) are some of the features included in a framework that is just 7 .rb files and almost no dependences.

 - Input / Output and functional mindset: Explicity receive Rack::Request objects and return Rack::Responses